fanpu/website/_posts/2023-06-09-advanced-operating-systems-course-review.markdown

   sidebar: left
 giscus_comments: true
 description: >
-  15-712 Advanced Operating Systems and Distributed Systems was an excellent seminar-based graduate course that took us on a whirlwind tour through many of the most seminal SigOps Hall of Fame papers across several systems domains.
+  This was an excellent seminar-based graduate course that took us on a whirlwind tour through many of the most seminal SigOps Hall of Fame papers across several systems domains.
 It will prepare you to be a great systems designer and researcher.
-In this post, I will share my experience in the class, the course structure and content, what I thought were the key takeaways, and who this class would be suitable for.
+In this post, I will share my experience in the class, the course structure and content, what I thought were the biggest takeaways, and who this class might be suitable for.
 ---

 This semester (Spring 2023), I took [15-712 Advanced Operating Systems and